retronbv/CloudLinkGC/README.md

-# CloudLinkGC
+# cloudlink [GC] v1
-CloudLink made to run on google collab
+made by retronbv

+cloudlink [GC] is cloudlink that runs on google colab